rust-lang/rust-forge/src/triagebot/pr-assignment.md

 ### Vacation

-If a reviewer wants to temporarily prevent themselves from being assigned (automatically or manually) they can add themselves to the special
+If a reviewer wants to temporarily prevent themselves from being automatically assigned they can add themselves to the special
 `assign.users_on_vacation` group.

+They will still be able to be assigned via their name, in which case triagebot will post a warning that the person is on vacation.

 ```toml
 [assign]